bankaino/comfyui-flux-interior-runpod/README.md

 # ComfyUI FLUX Interior Pipeline on RunPod

 A ComfyUI-based interior rendering pipeline built with FLUX, ControlNet Canny guidance, optional LoRA support, and upscaling.
-Designed for sketch-to-render generation and deployed/tested in a RunPod environment.c
+Designed for sketch-to-render generation and deployed/tested in a RunPod environment.

 ## Example